BloomTech-Labs/labs-book/engineering/guides/eslint-prettier-setup.md

 and [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 VS Code extension's installed.

-!!!
-Info
+{% hint style="info" %}
 It's recommended to turn format on save on.
 Click on prettier link above and search for "Format On Save" for instructions on setting that up in vs code.
 Also, check out section "Linter Integration". 🔥
+{% endhint %}

 ## Configure ESLint and Prettier